JustHoward0807/GP/README.md

 <hr>

 <img src="https://github.com/JustHoward0807/GP/blob/main/assets/github%20images/3.jpg" width="500" height="500" />
-The collected event will be here if the user haven't decide whether to attend it or not.
+The collected event will be here if the user haven't decided whether to attend it or not.

 <hr>